tangle-network/discord-summarizer-rig-blueprint/README.md

-# <h1 align="center">Hello World Tangle Blueprint 🌐</h1>
+# <h1 align="center">Discord Channel Summarizer Blueprint 🤖</h1>

 ## 📚 Overview

-This Tangle Blueprint provides a simple Hello World job.
+This Tangle Blueprint provides an automated Discord channel summarization service using Hyperbolic's AI cloud.

 Blueprints are specifications for <abbr title="Actively Validated Services">AVS</abbr>s on the Tangle Network.
 An AVS is an off-chain service that runs arbitrary computations for a user-specified period of time.

-Blueprints provide a useful abstraction, allowing developers to create reusable service infrastructures as if they were smart contracts.
-This enables developers to monetize their work and align long-term incentives with the success of their creations, benefiting proportionally to their Blueprint's usage.
+This blueprint demonstrates how to create an automated AI-powered service that:

+- Listens to Discord channels
+- Aggregates messages over 24-hour periods
+- Generates AI summaries using Hyperbolic through Rig's client adapter
+- Posts results on-chain for verification and provenance

 For more details, please refer to the [project documentation](https://docs.tangle.tools/developers/blueprints/introduction).

 ## 🚀 Features

-- Custom greeting messages
-- Default "Hello World!" messages
-- ...
+- 🤖 Automated 24-hour channel summarization
+- 🔗 On-chain result verification
+- 🧠 AI-powered content summarization via Hyperbolic
+- ⚡ Easy operator registration and management
+- 📊 Transparent job execution tracking

 ## 📋 Prerequisites